 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.

-The District carries commercial insurance for board liability.
+The District carries commercial insurance for board liability and accidental insurance for students, employees and board members.